owntracks/booklet/docs/features/friends.md

 owntracks/john/nex4
 ```

-Let us further assume that access control on the [[MQTT broker|MQTTbroker]] allows both users to subscribe to eachother's topics.
+Let us further assume that access control on the [MQTT broker](../guide/broker.md) allows both users to subscribe to eachother's topics.

 Now, if *both* friends subscribe to a topic called `owntracks/+/+` (which the
 apps do by default) their devices will effectively receive published location